Franklin County in Virginia’s Blue Ridge has long held a reputation as the Moonshine Capital of the World.

 Take a look at the Calendar on the Franklin County Distilleries website for information about upcoming events.
 The tasting room will regularly host live music, food trucks, and special tastings.
 The calendar is also a good resource to know when FCD is participating at other drink & craft spirit festivals.

 The Town of Boones Mill is definitely worth a stop during your drive on Highway 220.
-In addition to Franklin County Distilleries, there is also great craft beer on tap nearby at Hammer & Forge Brewing Company and some of the best burgers in Virginia’s Blue Ridge at Holly Jo’s Creekside Grill.
-You’ll find unique fine art, photography and handmade crafts at the Inkular Gallery, which is also located in Boones Mill on Highway 220.
+In addition to Franklin County Distilleries, you can find some of the best burgers in Virginia’s Blue Ridge at Holly Jo’s Creekside Grill.